andreaheup/pdsnd_github/README.md

 * user_info.py
 * raw_data_view.py

+### Execution of project
+The file main_script_v1.1.py has to be executed by any Pathon interpreter.

 ### End User inputs
 End User is not case sensitive but will give an error if the input is mis-spelled.